- A hair salon can be a steady, profitable business, but before you open one, you need a strong business plan and preparation.

 "You don't know anything about them or their skill set," said Sheryl Miller, owner of Fringe Hair Art.
 "I charged $60 a haircut when I first opened in a town where the most expensive haircut was $38.
 I had 25 years of training and education to get here.
 Some people thought I was crazy and wouldn't get it.
 Not only did I get it, [but] I have since raised [prices] to $70 and keep billing.
 If you are great at what you do, people will pay for it."

-Additional reporting by Brittney Morgan.
-Some interviews were conducted for a previous version of this article.
+Kiely Kuligowski and Brittney Morgan contributed to the reporting and writing in this article.
+Source interviews were conducted for a previous version of this article.